kevinashworth/Octave/mockaroo/README.md

 # What I'm Doing Here
 Trying to script this, instead of using the Mockaroo website.

-From the command line, run a Node program that does this:
+<s>From the command line, run a Node program that does this:</s>
+In `seed.js`, we have code that does this:

-1. First, create Contacts from a Schema.
-Save CSV file, and upload it as a Dataset.
+1. Create Contacts from a Schema.
+Upload this CSV as a Dataset, and also convert it to JSON for seeding Contacts Collection.
-1. Second, create Offices, using some of those Contacts from that Dataset.
-Save CSV file, and upload it as a Dataset.
+1. Create Offices from a Schema, using some of those Contacts from that Dataset.
+Upload CSV as Dataset, convert to JSON.
-1. Third, create Projects, using some of those Contacts and Offices from those Datasets.
-Save CSV file.
+1. Create Projects from a Schema, using some of those Contacts and Offices from those Datasets.
+No need to upload as Dataset, just convert to JSON.
-1. Fourth, similarly create Past Projects and save CSV file.
+1. Create Past Projects from a Schema identical to Projects.
-1. Also create Statistics and save CSV file.
+1. Create Statistics from a Schema, save as JSON.

-1. Then import these CSV files using [csvtojson](https://github.com/Keyang/node-csvtojson#nested-json-structure), and save as JS/JSON files to later use as seed data.
+To convert CSV to JSON, I'm using [papaparse](https://www.papaparse.com/).
+(Previously was using [csvtojson](https://github.com/Keyang/node-csvtojson#nested-json-structure)).

 This process won't have all the interconnectedness of real data, but gets close.